Scaling limits and homogenization of mixing Hamilton-Jacobi equations: The single-noise case

 such that $\max (\nor{DU}{\oo}, \nor{DV}{\oo} )\le L$, and suppose that

 Then, for all $R > 0$ and $-\oo < s < t < \oo$,

 \end{lemma}

 The strategy for the proof of Lemma \ref{L:fixedpath} is similar to one used by the author in \cite{Se}.
-However, the argument is more complicated here, due to the fact that the Hamiltonians and the path are random.
+However, the argument is more involved here, due to the randomness of both the Hamiltonian and path, and the fact that no use is made of explicit homogenization error estimates.

 \begin{proof}[Proof of Lemma \ref{L:fixedpath}] Observe first that, in view of the contractive property of the equations in \eqref{E:veq}, it suffices to prove the result for $v_0 \in C^{0,1}(\RR^d)$ with $\nor{Dv_0}{\oo} \le L$ for some fixed $L > 0$.
 Also, it is enough to prove, for any fixed $\delta > 0$ and $T > 0$, that